fbriere/twinkle/README.md

 * libsndfile
 * libmagic
 * libreadline
-* Qt 5 – more specifically, the following submodules:
+* Qt 5 or 6 – more specifically, the following submodules:
   * base
   * declarative
   * tools
+  * 5compat [Qt 6 only]

 The following tools are also required: